Quantum-proof randomness extractors via operator space theory: Condensers

 We use the notation $(G;2^{k},2^{k'})$ for this game.
 A classical strategy amounts to a pair of deterministic mappings $f: N^\gamma \to \{1,\dots,\gamma\}$ and $g:M^{\gamma'} \to \{1,\dots,\gamma'\}$ (independent of the value of $s$), and the classical value of the game is\footnote{Instead of deterministic functions $f$ and $g$, we could also allow for shared randomness, which does not increase the value of the game.}

 where the supremum is over all classical strategies, and

 If Alice and Bob are allowed to share an entangled state of local dimension $Q$, they are not restricted to classical deterministic strategies.
-Instead, each player has a set of positive operator valued measures (POVM's), indexed by his questions, acting on his share of the entangled state.
+Instead, each player has a set of positive operator valued measures (POVMs), indexed by his questions, acting on his share of the entangled state.
 That is, Alice and Bob each have a set of positive operators in $\matr_Q$ labeled by the questions $\vec{x}$ and $\vec{y}$ and possible outcomes $\alpha$ and $\beta$,

 for all questions $\vec{x}$ and $\vec{y}$ (again independent of the value of $s$).
-Note that we allow for incomplete POVM's (they don't sum to the identity), since we can always include a dummy answer into the game, associated to the missing normalization, thereby not changing the value of the game.
+Note that we allow for incomplete POVMs (they do not sum to the identity), since we can always include a dummy answer into the game, associated to the missing normalization, thereby not changing the value of the game.
 For fixed $Q\in\mathbb{N}$ we define

 where the supremum is over all bipartite pure state vectors $\ket{\psi}\in\C^Q \otimes\C^Q$, and all corresponding quantum strategies as in~\eqref{eq:quantum_strategy1}--\eqref{eq:quantum_strategy2}.
 The supremum over all bipartite pure state vectors just gives the operator norm and hence we have